William Perkins (theologian): Perkins's churchmanship

 As a "moderate Puritan", Perkins was firmly opposed to non-conformists and other separatists who refused to conform to the Church of England.
 He also opposed the Elizabethan regime's program of imposing uniformity on the church.
 For example, when Archbishop of Canterbury John Whitgift imprisoned Francis Johnson for Johnson's support of a presbyterian form of church polity, Perkins defended Johnson.
 This was not an isolated incident, and he appeared before the commission more than once.

 On 13 January 1587, Perkins preached a sermon denouncing the practice of kneeling to receive Communion, and was ultimately called before the Vice-Chancellor as a result.
 During the final set of trials against Puritan ministers in 1590–1591, Perkins confirmed that he had discussed the Book of Discipline with Puritan ministers, but claimed that he could not remember whom he had talked to.

-Perkins married Timothye Cradocke of Grantchester on 2 July 1595.
-(He had previously resigned his fellowship at Christ's College, since only unmarried men could be fellows.)
-They became the parents of seven children, three of whom died in youth from various causes, and one of whom was born after Perkins himself had died.
+William Perkins married Timothye Cradocke of Grantchester on 2 July 1595.
+Prior to the marriage, he had resigned his fellowship at Christ's College, since fellowships were restricted to unmarried men.

+The couple had seven children together.
+Three died young from various causes, and one child was born after Perkins’s death.